 This is a debit combination with limited risk and unlimited reward.
-Here are two things you can do.
+Here are some things you can do.

 Strong move in underlying stock price

-- If the underlying stock moves beyond the breakeven point, you can sell to close the out-of-the-money (OTM) option to recoup a little of the premium.
+- If the underlying stock moves beyond one of the breakeven points, you can sell to close the out-of-the-money (OTM) option to recoup a little of the premium.

 Strong move in underlying stock price that you expect to continue

-You could sell to close the OTM option and use the proceeds to buy more contracts of the in-the-money option, at a strike price of your choosing.
+You could sell to close the OTM option and use the proceeds to buy more contracts of the in-the-money option, at a strike price of your choice.

-If you have a mildly bullish inclination, you can put on a strap, which is a straddle with more calls than puts.
-If you have a mildly bearish inclination, you can put on a strip, which is a straddle with more puts than calls.
-You’ll make more profit with either variation than you would with a straddle when you correctly guess the direction of stock movement, but you’ll profit less if you guess incorrectly.
+If you have a mildly bullish inclination, you could buy more calls than puts.
+If you have a mildly bearish inclination, you could buy more put than calls.
+You’ll make more profit with either variation than you would with a classic strangle if you correctly guess the direction of stock movement, but you’ll profit less (or lose more) if you guess incorrectly.

-A straddle limits your losses to some amount between zero and the premium if the stock price remains between the two breakeven points.
+A strangle limits your losses to some amount between zero and the combination’s premium if the stock price remains between the two breakeven points.
 There is no profit limit on the upside, and the downside profit is limited only to the extent that a stock price can’t fall below zero.
 If the stock price moves substantially, your ROI will be smaller than it would be from a naked long call or put position, but you would have to correctly guess the direction of the movement to realize the higher ROI.
-You might be able to make a profit on a straddle even if the stock price doesn’t move.
-This is possible only when the implied volatility of the straddle jumps soon after purchase and thereby expands premiums (through an increase in time value) above the amount you paid.
-You could then sell the straddle for a profit, albeit probably a small profit.
+You might be able to make a profit or cut your loss on a strangle even if the stock price doesn’t move beyond a breakeven point.
+This is possible only when the implied volatility of the underlying stock jumps soon after purchase and thereby expands option premiums (through an increase in time value) above the amount you paid.
+You could then sell the strangle for a profit, albeit probably a small profit.